raelovejoy/root-sequence/futures.md

 ## Part II — Beyond the Castle: If We Survive (and How)

+### Abundance vs. Scarcity

+* We already live in an **age of abundance**: the planet produces enough food, resources, and tech for all.
+* Scarcity today is mostly **artificial** — enforced by economics, supply/demand games, and enclosure.
+* Capitalism shifted humans and nature from **resources** to **assets**, and technofeudalism strips even our data, attention, and identities as property streams.
+* Infinite growth on a finite planet has led to climate collapse, inequality, and alienation — all avoidable if abundance had been shared.
+* A liberated commons could build the same or better technologies — modular, repairable, sustainable — without the churn of artificial scarcity.
+* **Jobs** as compulsory survival would dissolve; automation and voluntary care/creativity could thrive.

+**Links back:** scarcity as control → abundance liberated · futile‑ism → fertile‑ism

 > We don’t need white‑savior heroes.
 We need **reciprocal care** scaled by networks.
 Survival practices are also replacement architectures.

 ### A) Re‑Commoning the Basics